Our Epic Vacation: Day 2, Part A

 And then we took a wagon ride to pioneer school!

-Joel got in trouble for forgetting to fill up the water pail and had to put his nose to the board (which he was much too tall to do)
+My husband got in trouble for forgetting to fill up the water pail and had to put his nose to the board (which he was much too tall to do).

 All of the children had a spelling bee, and we learned all about what school was like for the kids in the 1860s.
-Like, did you know they only went to school for three months in the winter?
+Like, did you know they only went to school for three months each year?
+Only during the winter.
 I think our girls felt like they got gypped being born in modern times, but they learned pretty quickly that the work the kids had to do at home was probably harder than what they had to do in school.
 So maybe it isn’t all bad.

-On the way back, Sophia and Chloe got to take the reins of the wagon.
-Sophia was a little shy about it, but Chloe said “Yee” and “Whoa!” loudly and confidently, and those horses obeyed her!
+On the way back, my younger two got to take the reins of the wagon.
+My youngest daughter was a little shy about it, but my middle daughter said “Yee” and “Whoa!” loudly and confidently, and those horses obeyed her!

 After we finished with school, the girls got to go on a pony ride.